LadInTheLab/vnode/README.md

 - Verify CDN behavior across regions
 - Simulate different network conditions

-## Not Suitable For
+## Important Limitations

-**Anonymity**: If you need true anonymity, use Tor or ideally Nym.
-VPNs (including vNodes) require trusting a provider and do not provide anonymity guarantees.
+**Not for anonymity**: Use Tor or Nym for anonymity.
+VPNs require trusting a provider.

-**Untrusted Hardware**: Do not deploy vNodes on VPS providers or any hardware you don't control.
-The vNode has access to unencrypted traffic during tunnel switching.

-**Compliance Circumvention**: Respect all applicable laws and terms of service.
-This tool does not provide legal protection for prohibited activities.

-**High-Security Scenarios**: If your threat model includes nation-state actors or requires absolute guarantees, this solution is not appropriate. **No VPN provides protection against a global passive adversary.**
+**Not for untrusted hardware**: Deploy only on hardware you physically control.

+**Not for high-security scenarios**: No VPN protects against global passive adversaries or nation-state actors.

 ## About vNodes